-5.18 CORNER LOTS
+5.17 CORNER LOTS

 Corner Lots require additional treatment on the street side elevations.
-Corner lots must be well articulated with various architectural elements appropriate to the selected architectural style, especially on the longer face of the home.
+Corner lots must be well articulated with various architectural elements appropriate to the selected architectural style.

 The suggested home design for corner lots would be a bungalow or story and a half with living space built into the roof system.
 Elements include: box outs, chimneys to grade, additional windows, detailed trims to match front elevation, shadow bands, belly boards, corner boards, rooflines, gables with accent materials, and porches or verandas that wrap around from the front of the house.